 Cash and cash equivalents include cash on hand, deposits with banks, other short-term highly liquid investments with original maturities of three months or less; and for the purpose of the statement of cash flows, bank overdrafts that are repayable on demand.

 Cash and cash equivalents are carried at amortized cost, which is equivalent to fair value.

-Notes to Consolidated Financial Statements Year Ended December 31, 2019 i) Recognition and initial measurement
+Notes to Consolidated Financial Statements Year Ended December 31, 2020